qdrant/landing_page/qdrant-landing/content/documentation/faq/qdrant-fundamentals.md

 ### Is it possible to scale down a Qdrant Cloud cluster?

-In general, no. There's no way to scale down the underlying disk storage.
+It is possible to vertically scale down a Qdrant Cloud cluster, as long as the disk size is not reduced.
+Horizontal downscaling is currently not possible, but on our roadmap.
-But in some cases, we might be able to help you with that through manual intervention, but it's not guaranteed.
+But in some cases, we might be able to help you with that manually.
+Please open a support ticket, so that we can assist.